Our Parish Commitment

 The couple must participate in a Marriage Preparation (Pre-Cana) Program approved by the Archdiocese.
 Our parish intends to re-initiate our own Marriage Preparation Program.
 However, couples may register for a program in another parish, or in an Archdiocesan program.
-The priest or deacon working with the couple can assist in identifying an approproate program.
+The priest or deacon working with the couple can assist in identifying an appropriate program.